 If you’re upgrading a newer bike that may still be covered by the manufacturer’s warranty, make sure the shop installing your speakers and amplifier is aware that no wire should be removed.

 It’s time to upgrade your motorcycle audio system if it’s not crystal clear or doesn’t play loudly enough.
-Visit Music In Motion to learn about the many source units, speakers, and amplifiers available to make your next ride even more enjoyable.
+Contact Music In Motion to learn about the many source units, speakers, and amplifiers available to make your next ride even more enjoyable.